jeremyleung521/westpa-workshop2024-colab/README.md

 1. Go to https://jupyter.crc.pitt.edu
 * Login with your Pitt ID/Password
 * Click "Start Server"
-* Select the "12-core-6 hours TEACH version"
+* Select the "WESTPA 12-core 6 hours"

 ## Setting up files and stuff
 2. Run the following: